 Christopher Lambert

 christopher-massage-therapist

+Christopher graduated from the Shiatsu Academy of Tokyo (Toronto) in 2001 after completing their 2200 hour training program.
 In 2005 Christopher went back to school at Canadian Therapeutic College for their Massage Therapy program where he graduated in 2006 with an Honours diploma in Massage Therapy.
-His continued study includes courses and texts on myofascial anatomy, functional exercise, health and wellbeing concepts and osteopathic techniques such as muscle energy, positional release, fascial release and cranial-sacral technique.
+His continued study includes courses and texts on myofascial anatomy, functional exercise and osteopathic techniques such as muscle energy, positional release, fascial release and cranial-sacral technique.

+Christopher Lambert